leonkosak/hetzner-k3s-ha-cluster-dedicated-workers/prerequirements_and_recommendations/General.md

-# Kube-Hetzner and source version control
+# Using Source version control system

 - It's always recommended that clusters are created with a stable version of Kube-Hetzner and not what's currently on master branch.